Juan Saldaña Since 2019

 Chris was a high school biology and computer programming teacher for thirteen years in Salem-Keizer before becoming a middle school administrator for seventeen years in Salem-Keizer and North Santiam School Districts.
 Since retirement he has served in many capacities, including Executive Secretary of OMLA; Technology Trainer for a COSA program (funded by Gates Foundation); adjunct instructor for PSU’s Administrative Licensure Program and Willamette University’s Masters of Arts in Teaching.
 He has been a Commissioner on the Oregon HECC and TSPC, and served two terms on the Salem-Keizer School Board; Currently, he is also a member of the Salem City Club Board and the Chemeketa Community College Budget Committee.
 Throughout his career, Chris been an advocate for students who do not adapt easily to “academia.”
 He believes in helping students learn through “real world” experiences to find success in our schools.
 He brings to SKCE the belief that strong, supportive families can be highly effective advocates in schools that adapt to students rather than expecting students to adapt to “the way it’s always been done.”

-Carol is a first generation college graduate from the University of Oregon receiving her Bachelor of Science in Planning, Public Policy and Management with minors in nonprofit administration and global health.
-Throughout college, she was involved with fundraising for the College of Education, promoting temporary and transitional housing programs with the City of Springfield, coordinating the Point-in-Time Homeless Count in Springfield, reviewing grants with United Way of Lane County, and running a sexual assault prevention shuttle on the UO campus.
-Currently, Carol is a Relief Counselor at Looking Glass Community Services working with runaway and homeless teens, as well as a Development Intern with the Center on Budget and Policy Priorities.
-Carol is a strong believer in the power of education and empowerment to help people break the cycle of poverty and change the trajectory of their life.
+Carol is a first-generation college graduate from the University of Oregon with her Bachelor of Science in Planning, Public Policy and Management with minors in nonprofit administration and global health.
+Over the last several years, she has been involved with fundraising for the UO College of Education, helping teens get their basic needs met at Looking Glass Community Services, promoting temporary and transitional housing programs with the City of Springfield, reviewing grants with United Way of Lane County, and running a sexual assault prevention shuttle on the UO campus.
+Currently, Carol is a legislative assistant in the Oregon Legislature.
+As an unhoused teen growing up in poverty, Carol credits the teachers and staff who believed in her for her successes in school.
+She believes education is a powerful tool to help people break the cycle of poverty and change the trajectory of their life, but it needs to be coupled with addressing systematic barriers.
+This is why she is a strong believer in the way SKCE works with families, schools, and the community to ensure the educational success of children.

 Jonathan Castro Monroy since 2020